JeanneBM/jb_StrideMate/README.md

-update of the plan as soon as thed date appears
+update of the plan as soon as the date appears